Guide · AI visibility

 Forget your business name entirely.
 A customer types the problem, not the solution: "my tooth is killing me and my dentist is closed", "cleaner for a end-of-lease in Brunswick", "good family lawyer near me for a custody question".
 Start every query from the customer's problem and location, never from your brand.

 The single most common mistake is asking once.
 Real demand is expressed a dozen ways, and each phrasing can return a different shortlist.
-For a physio, "best physio near me" and "who should I see for a running injury in Brunswick" and "sports physio that takes weekend appointments" are three different questions to the model.
-Write down five or six genuine phrasings per service before you start, and ask all of them.
-This fan-out is the difference between a lucky guess and a real reading.
+For a physio, "best physio near me", "who should I see for a running injury in Brunswick" and "sports physio that takes weekend appointments" are three different prompts.
+Write down five or six genuine variations per service and ask all of them.
+This is prompt coverage.
+It is different from a fan-out search, which is an additional query the answer engine itself may create while researching one prompt.

 3. Cross the models and sessions